1jour1vin

 Nose

-Aromas of flowers, ripe, candied and dried citrus fruits, as well as marzipan and gingerbread.
+Aromas of flowers, ripe citrus fruits, candied and dried fruits, as well as marzipan and gingerbread.

 Mouth

-Gourmand, toasted notes of quince, lemon, limoncello and dried fruit
+Rich, with notes of toast, quince, lemon, limoncello, and dried fruit

 Serve